ai2cm/pace/README.md

 # Pace

+> **WARNING** This repo is under active development and relies on code and data that is not publicly available at this point.

-Pace is the top level directory that includes the FV3 dynamical core, physics, and util.
+Pace port of the FV3 model with physics.
+The project at the top-leve contains directories with each component of the model, including the dynamical core, physics, and util.

 If you are visiting for AMS 2022, we recommend you go to `driver/README.md`.

-**WARNING** This repo is under active development and relies on code and data that is not publicly available at this point.

 ## Getting started